News Ngā Karere

 Media play an important role in helping the public understand the scale and impact of abuse in care.
 If media people would like to attend and/or report on a Royal Commission public hearing, you must adhere to these Media Guidelines which include applying to attend/report within five business days.
 If you have an media enquiry, please contact: firstname.lastname@example.org or 027 298 2094.

-Survivors of abuse in State and faith-based institutions have begun sharing their experiences with Commissioners in private sessions.
+Survivors of abuse in State care and faith-based institutions have begun sharing their experiences with Abuse in Care Inquiry Commissioners in prisons.